lbryio/lbry.com/content/news/67-ray-carballada-media-advisor.md

 Ray said he is most excited about how LBRY will benefit artists and content creators:

->“LBRY promises to cut out layers upon layers of middlemen so more of the value goes to the creators – the artists - the talent!
+>“LBRY promises to cut out layers upon layers of middlemen, so more of the value goes to the creators – the artists - the talent!
 It's the answer to a problem that just couldn't be solved without this technology.”